Mat-Su Regional Medical Center

 Mat-Su Regional Medical Center is a 125-bed general hospital in the U.S. state of Alaska.
 The hospital is owned by Community Health Systems (CHS).
 Located in the Gateway census-designated place, between Palmer and Wasilla, it is the principal hospital for the Matanuska-Susitna Borough.
 Owing to its location a short distance from the interchange of the Glenn and Parks Highways, Mat-Su Regional (along with the hospital on Joint Base Elmendorf-Richardson for those eligible to receive care there) serves as a principal hospital for many of the Glenn Highway communities in northern Anchorage, such as Chugiak, Eagle River, Eklutna and Peters Creek.

 Built at a cost of $87,700,000 to replace the aging Valley Hospital in downtown Palmer, construction on the hospital began in spring 2004.
 The hospital opened on January 27, 2006.
 The three-story, 197690 sqft facility contains fifty medical/surgical beds and eight each of intensive care, progressive care, and obstetric beds, all in private rooms.
 There are four operating rooms, plus a fifth designated for Caesarean sections.
 The unfinished third floor provides room for a sixth operating room and 52 more general beds.

 Mat-Su Regional also operates a large outpatient clinic on the edge of downtown Wasilla, next to Wasilla High School.

-In 2008, Sarah Palin, then the governor of Alaska (and future Republican vice-presidential nominee), gave birth to her son Trig at Mat-Su Regional.